 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The Supplemental Schedule of Marketable Securities as of December 31, 2013 and 2012 and for the year ended December 31, 2013 on page 11 is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures.
+The Supplemental Schedule of Marketable Securities as of December 31, 2014 and 2013 and for the year ended December 31, 2014 on page 11 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America established by the American Institute of Certified Public Accountants.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.